robashton/blog/input/pages/Purescript on the BEAM - Writing functions that I can actually call from Erlang/content.markdown

       log "Hi everybody"
       pure $ unit

-It turns out there are a pile of types that represent *native* functions of various arities in a handy module called *Effect.Uncurried*, and by declaring that we have an EffectFnX (where X is our arg count), we can actually end uup with something usable from Erlang.
+It turns out there are a pile of types that represent *native* functions of various arities in a handy module called *Effect.Uncurried*, and by declaring that we have an EffectFnX (where X is our arg count), we can actually end up with something usable from Erlang.

     module MyCode where